markfinger/django-node/docs/npm.md

 import os
 from django_node import npm

-# Install the dependencies in a particular directory
+# Install the dependencies in a particular directory's package.json
 npm.install('/path/to/some/directory/')

+# Install the dependencies in the same directory as the current python file
+npm.install(os.path.dirname(__file__))
 ```

 ### django_node.npm.run()